mickfuzz/phd4/_posts/2022-6-6-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 Barab and Squire [-@barab_design-based_2004] describe the messiness of design-based research and that this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
 There is a tension between sticking closely to the context of the research and the concrete specifics or stepping back to generalise and being lost in abstraction.
 Here, I try to strike a balance which stays concrete but which also pulls from my observations a framework which may translate in to other game-making and creative project based approaches.

 Another guiding principle of design-based research - which is present in the techniques of design experiments, mutual appropriation and participatory action research - is that research participants also influence the ongoing design of the research [@barab_critical_2004; @cobb_design_2003; @downing-wilson_design_2011].
 The design of the research experiment and learning I started from a very open position and has evolved from several iterations of collaborative work with participants.
 One experimental team consisted of Home Educating families.
 A second programme involved local primary school children in Year 6 (10-11 year old) classes.
-Learners acted as researcher participants to guide the next iteration of the game making program both directly and indirectly.
-Direct input was through requests and informal feedback and structured end-of-course interviews.
-Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

-The final part of this chapter gives an overview of the learning design that has emerged from this participatory design-based approach.
-Given space constraints I have focused on the pedagogical results rather than the observational data that has guided them.
+Given space constraints, in this chapter I focus on the pedagogical results rather than the observational data that has guided them.
 However, I include a short summary.
 I have drawn on multiple methods including traditional ethnographic methods as a participant observer, participant interviews and analysis of artefacts used and created.
 I have also undertaken analysis of participant actions via the videoing of the workshop area with a 360 degree video camera and capture of screen data and audio of the laptops used by participants.
 The rich set of data has allowed the cross referencing of the many sources, it also presents challenge on how to deal effectively with the large amounts of data being gathered.
 The use of a 360 camera reduced the amount of live video footage of interactions needed.
 Instead of multiple cameras pointed in different directions to capture participant interaction, participants were arranged in a square pointing inwards towards a central 360 degree camera.
 When triangulating data from various sources, I prioritised critical moments in depth which illuminated key themes.

+Analysis of interviews, observation journal notes and screen captures allowed me to identify tensions arising for facilitators and participants in the game making process.
+These tensions gave opportunity to examine and revise teaching approaches and supporting resources.
+My approach involved not to remove productive tensions but rather to identify and avoid unproductive blockages and to offer a variety of tools and affordances to help the self-motivation and navigation of learners.
+For example, in my journal notes on unproductive moments of pair work involved observation of confusion and disputes over next stages and frustration over lost work and time.
+As such strategies to help learners to navigate their learning and to identify and priorise future work were incorporated.
+Other examples of gaps included; motivational factors to get games ready for play-testing and ways to reflect on progress and appreciate the complex learning dimensions being explored.
+In developing teaching plans and resources I collated and sifted through individual ad-hoc responses to tensions to find common themes.
+I catalogued and refined the presentation of the responses as a way to help both learners and other facilitators to navigate and address similar issues.
+The final part of this chapter gives an overview of the learning design that has emerged from this participatory design-based approach.

 <!-- ### A Description of work with Home Education Families